-END TEXAS' YOUTH CURFEWS: Support HB 561 & SB 1486
+END TEXAS' YOUTH CURFEWS: Support HB 1332

-HB 561/SB 1486 would ensure children are not criminalized for being outside of their homes by eliminating criminal curfew ordinances.
-Currently, Texas allows cities and counties to charge young people who are out late or may not be in school during the day with Class C Misdemeanors through Juvenile Curfew Ordinances (JCOs) that criminalize kids and send them to adult criminal court.
+Currently, the state allows cities and counties to charge young people who are out late or may not be in school during the day with Class C

+Misdemeanors through Juvenile Curfew Ordinances (JCOs) that criminalize kids and send them to adult criminal court.
+HB 1332 would ensure children are not criminalized for being outside of their homes by eliminating criminal curfew ordinances.